inna-vogel/hmm-tagger/readme.md

 ## Introduction

-In this notebook, you'll use the [Pomegranate](https://github.com/jmschrei/pomegranate) library to build a hidden Markov model (HMM) for part of speech tagging with a [universal tagset](http://www.petrovi.de/data/universal.pdf).
+In this notebook, you'll use the [Pomegranate](https://github.com/jmschrei/pomegranate) library to build a hidden Markov model (HMM) for part of speech tagging (pos-tagging) with a [universal tagset](http://www.petrovi.de/data/universal.pdf).

 Hidden Markov models have been able to achieve >96% tag accuracy with larger tagsets on realistic text corpora.